 If you have more than what the airline will allow, another option is to use an “extra luggage” shipping company for your excess luggage.
 These are built for smaller shipments, they’re door-to-door, and fast.
 The price per suitcase may be more than the airline’s charges for an extra suitcase, but if you are only shipping a handful of pieces, it’s still a good value.

-At the end of the day, it really comes down to what matters most to you—keeping it simple, saving money, or bringing more with you.
+At the end of the day, it really comes down to what matters most to you—keeping it simple, saving money, getting faster delivery, or bringing more with you.

 Got questions?
 No worries, we have answers.
 Set up a 20-minute Clarity Call to discuss your shipping needs HERE